Kong/lua-resty-aws/README.md

 1. upload using: `VERSION=x.y.z APIKEY=abc... make upload`
 1. test installing the rock from LuaRocks

+### unreleased

+ - fix: do not validate patterns as regexes are incompatible

 ### 0.3 (02-Sep-2021)

  - feat: capability to fetch metadata for ECS tasks (EC2 & Fargate), versions 2, 3, and 4